rust-lang/book/second-edition/src/appendix-02-operators.md

 #### Trait Bound Constraints

 * `T: U`: generic parameter `T` constrained to types that implement `U`.
 * `T: 'a`: generic type `T` must outlive lifetime `'a`.
-When we say that a type 'outlives' the lifetime, we mean that it cannot transitively contain any references with lifetimes shorter than `'a`.
+When we say that a type ‘outlives’ the lifetime, we mean that it cannot transitively contain any references with lifetimes shorter than `'a`.
 * `T : 'static`: The generic type `T` contains no borrowed references other than `'static` ones.
 * `'b: 'a`: generic lifetime `'b` must outlive lifetime `'a`.
 * `T: ?Sized`: allow generic type parameter to be a dynamically-sized type.